grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### default_image_width

-To configure the width of the rendered image.
-The default width is 1000.
+Configures the width of the rendered image.
+The default width is `1000`.

 ### default_image_height